 I talked briefly about myself and my project, after which all the children who attended the meeting signed the flag (above), which I was able to take with me on this high-mountaineering journey.
 The children will be with me, in my heart.
 Their warm wishes and signatures will give me strength during the difficult ascent of the mountains.

 After the flag made its way to the top of Europe for the superstars of SOS Children’s Village Moscow, it was deposited in the children’s village and put on display where it can remind those, that anything is possible!

 SCARCE (School & Community Assistance for Recycling and Composting Education) is allowing me to bring donated activity books/art supplies with to these villages for the duration of my project.
 I was able to collect some supplies beforehand and personally take it with me to Russia.

 Some of the superstars from SOS Children’s Village Moscow using the haul of activity books that were donated by SCARCE.
 I’m looking forward to teaming up with SCARCE for the duration of my project!
 Thanks again!
 Your efforts are being felt thousands of miles away!

 Climbing the Highest Mountain in South America for Quinta Betel

 On March 3rd, 2019 I stood on the 6960 m (22,837-ft) summit of Aconcagua – the highest mountain in South America.
-This is a climb that was dedicated to Quinta Betel – a remote children’s home at the base of the Andes.
-With the funds that were raised, my project was able to connect the remote children’s home with the installation of a 40-ft wireless internet tower on the property.
+This is a climb that was dedicated to Quinta Betel – a remote children’s home at the base of the Andes that provides support to the local children and their families.

 The Argentinian Superstars of Quinta Betel